smukov/smukov.github.io/_posts/2016-7-30-Insert-Hierarchy-of-Records.md

  public void preparePersistSelf(Id parentId) {
   this.dbObject = new DB_Obj_A();
-  //this object is a root of our hierarchy, if it doesn't attaches to any
+  //this object is a root of our hierarchy, if it doesn't attach to any
   //existing record in the system, it can ignore the 'parentId' that is passed
   //in this method
   this.dbObject.Parent_Id__c = parentId;